 The Classical Abstraction The only aspects of a claim we'll pay attention to are whether the claim is true or false and how it is compounded from other claims.

-So long as the argument we are analyzing makes sense in terms of this assumption, the methods we develop here will allow us to check for validity.
 To remind us that we're making this assumption, we're going to use special symbols to represent the words we're interested in.